 JOHN BULLOCK Esq; the first of the family who settled at Great Wigborough in Essex where he died 10 February 1595 and was buried in the chancel of the church there.

-There is in fact no evidence in the Parish Burials Register to support the burial of a John Bullock in Great Wigborough in February 1595.
-There is a burial on 12th February 1595, but it is that of Edward Bullock, whom, as we shall see, was, in fact, the grandson of the original John Bullock who came to Wigborough.
+However, there is no evidence in the Parish Burials Register to support the burial of a John Bullock in Great Wigborough in February 1595.
+In fact,

+there is a burial on 12th February 1595, but it is that of Edward Bullock, whom, as we shall see, was, in fact, the grandson of the original John Bullock who came to Wigborough.

-From another will, that of Henry Bullock, proved in 1579 Nat.
+From the will of Henry Bullock, proved in 1579 Nat.
 Archives PROB 11/61/174 xx] , Rev. Bullock tells us a considerable portion of the family property lay in the Parish of West Mersey.
 He goes on to say